Mr James W Fairley

 - Marital status

-- Married, three grown-up children and two grandchildren
+- Married, three grown-up children and three grandchildren

 - UK GMC Registration